Robert-MI/student-course-planner/README.md

 4. Open your browser at [http://localhost:3000](http://localhost:3000)

----

-Your frontend will send chat requests to the Flask backend running on port 5050.
+The frontend will send chat requests to the Flask backend running on port 5050.

----